 Females – 0, 15, 30, 45kg.

 To touch on the de-training period in the present study, only one other study has looked at changes in F-V profiles during a tapering period (see HERE).
 This previous study showed a “performance rebound” (improvement in performance after a de-training period) while the present study did not, which indicates changes in F-V profiles during de-training or tapering may be influenced by prior training.
-Furthermore, in Issue #32 of the Performance Digest, I reviewed a paper that showed a lot of strength can be retained after a 20 week detraining period.
+Furthermore, in Issue #32 of the Performance Digest, I reviewed a paper that showed a lot of strength can be retained after a 20-week detraining period.
 The present study showed all variables can be retained after three weeks of de-training potentially allowing resistance training to be left during small periods of training/competition depending on the sporting culture.

-There is one pertinent question that must be asked before embarking on balancing everyone’s F-V profile: Will a well-balanced profile for sports that have positions that require high force or velocity outputs hurt or enhance their sport performance?
+There is one pertinent question that must be asked before embarking on balancing everyone’s F-V profile: Will a well-balanced profile for sports that have positions that require high force or velocity outputs hurt or enhance their sports performance?
 For example, a prop in rugby union requires the ability to produce large amounts of force during scrummaging.
-An initial F-V profile will reflect this likely showing a high velocity deficit.
+An initial F-V profile will reflect this likely showing a high-velocity deficit.
 Neglecting high-load exercise for the sake of balancing the F-V profile and improving jump performance may leave the athlete lacking in the specific area they need to play their sport well.”

 The full study can be read here.